The classic "black box" approach - input goes in,

-You know that moment when you’re waiting for an AI to respond, and it feels like you could’ve brewed a whole pot of coffee, called your family, and picked up Mandarin in the meantime?
-I hit that wall constantly while working on Loop C1’s cognitive architecture.
-It drove me nuts enough that I became obsessed with cracking this puzzle: how do we make AI think faster without turning it into a sloppy mess?
+That moment when you’re waiting for an AI to respond.
+Feels like forever.
+Like you could brew coffee, call your family, learn Mandarin while it thinks.
+This drove me nuts while working on Loop C1’s cognitive architecture.
+Became obsessed with this puzzle - how do we make AI think faster without turning it into a sloppy mess?

-Here’s the thing - it’s kind of like teaching someone to solve a Rubik’s cube.
-You could just let them stare at it forever and hope for the best (hello, traditional AI), or you could break it down into manageable steps that actually make sense.
-We’re aiming for that sweet spot where processing time (TT) and accuracy (AA) play nice together, all while keeping the waiting time (LL) short enough that you don’t grow a beard before getting your answer (TLT \leq L).
+It’s like teaching someone to solve a Rubik’s cube.
+Let them stare at it forever and hope (traditional AI approach), or break it down into manageable steps that actually make sense.
+We’re hunting that sweet spot where processing time () and accuracy () play nice together while keeping wait time () short enough that you don’t grow a beard waiting for answers ().

-Let me break this down with a real-world example.
-Traditional language models are basically that friend we all have who blurts out answers without explaining their thought process.
-They grab your question, do their mysterious magic behind the scenes, and boom - out comes an answer:
+Traditional language models are like that friend who blurts answers without explaining their thought process.
+They take your question, do mysterious magic behind the scenes, then boom - out comes an answer:

 def standard_response(query):